2013 GX 460 New Car Test Drive

 With body-on-frame construction and low range gearing, the GX 460 is far more rugged and powerful than the Lexus RX crossover.
 Unlike the RX, the GX offers excellent off-road capability.
-It is equipped with specialized enhancements to make off-road driving safe and easy.
+It is equipped with enhancements to make off-road driving safe and easy.
 It's very comfortable in town and a great setup in the backcountry.
 The GX can tow up to 6500 pounds with optional hitch.

 The GX comes standard with a full-time four-wheel-drive system with locking center differential and low-range gearing.
 It's a system that requires little or no input from the driver, and it's ideal for secure travel during heavy rains and on icy roads, or on dirt/gravel surfaces.

-The GX 460 Premium ($57,140) upgrades with tri-zone air conditioning, automatic HID projector-beam headlights; cargo tonneau; Adaptive Front Lighting System; electrochromic, power-retracting outside mirrors; heated steering wheel; heated second-row seats; and the Adaptive Variable Suspension.
+The GX 460 Premium ($58,240) upgrades with tri-zone air conditioning, automatic HID projector-beam headlights; cargo tonneau; Adaptive Front Lighting System; electrochromic, power-retracting outside mirrors; heated steering wheel; heated second-row seats; and Adaptive Variable Suspension.

 Options include the Navigation System ($1,990) or the Mark Levinson Navigation audio package ($3,930).
-On the Premium model, the Wide View Monitor system ($3,170) includes the pre-collision system, Driver Attention Monitor, Lane Departure Alert, Intelligent High-Beam Headlamps, Dynamic Radar Cruise Control and crawl control; parts of the package can be purchased separately.
-A less comprehensive Wide View Monitor package ($2,220) is offered on both models.
+On the Premium model, the Wide View Monitor system ($3,170) includes a pre-collision system, Driver Attention Monitor, Lane Departure Alert, Intelligent High-Beam Headlamps, Dynamic Radar Cruise Control and crawl control; or you can opt for a less comprehensive combination of pre-collision, intelligent headlamps, crawl control, radar cruise control, and Lane Departure Alert ($2,670).